PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Experiments

 \subsection{Comparison on Large-scale Datasets}

-In this section, we validate the effectiveness of our method on a larger dataset, \textit{i.e.} 128M image-text pairs, and the ImageNet zero-shot classification accuracy results are shown in Table \ref{sotaimagenet}.
-Due to the time and computational resource constraints, PyramidCLIP is only pre-trained for 8 epochs.
-With the same amount of pre-training data and the number of training epochs, PyramidCLIP significantly exceeds the results of the CLIP baseline by 4.7\% and 6.8\% using ResNet50 and ViT-B/32 as the image encoder, respectively.
-Furthermore, when the vision model is ResNet50, the result of PyramidCLIP only trained on 128M data for 8 epochs are already very close to that of CLIP trained on 400M data for 32 epochs.
+We further validate the effectiveness of our method on a large-scale dataset, \textit{i.e.}, 143M image-text pairs, and downstream zero-shot image-text retrieval and image classification results are shown in Table \,\ref{sotaretrieval}.
+It can be seen that on image-text retrieval task, PyramidCLIP exceeds CLIP trained on 400M data and DECLIP by a large margin.
+And on ImageNet classification task, with the same amount of pre-training data, PyramidCLIP significantly exceeds the results of CLIP by 6.1\%/3.8\%/3.5\% using ResNet50/ViT-B32/ViT-B16 as image encoder.
+Furthermore, it is worth noting that, when the vision model is ResNet50, PyramidCLIP trained on 143M data surpass CLIP using 400M data, which greatly improves data efficiency.